software-allies/cap-authentication/README.md

 Also copy the "OAuth redirect URI" from the Firebase.
 We have to go back and add it to the facebook application.

-In Facebook Dashboard you should see `Facebook Login`, and click on the button to go to settings and there you should see "Valid OAuth redirect URIs" input field.
+In Facebook Dashboard you should see `Facebook Login`, and click on the button to go to settings and there you should see "Valid OAuth redirect URIs" input field, enter the URI copied from Firebase Console and click on Save Changes, This will ensure Facebook and Firebase are able to talk to each other.

-Enter the URI copied from Firebase Console and click on Save Changes, This will ensure Facebook and Firebase are able to talk to each other.
+To authenticate with Google you do not have to make extra configurations, just enable the service in Firebase.

 **To use our module in our application on mobile phone.**